admob-plus/admob-plus/docs/faq.md

 ## Why funding using subscription plan instead of a (open amount) donation button?

 Unfortunately, transfer money between two parties is not free, payment processors charges transaction fee plus a fixed fee based on currency received.
-Therefore, small transactions means the percentage for payment processors will be higher.
+Therefore, small transactions means the percentage for payment processors will be higher, it is more like funding the payment processor rather than my work, I would prefer people to wait and accumulate until they are ready pay with a reasonable bigger amount.

 I choose to have [a few fixed amount subscription plans](https://ratson.name/fund-admob-plus/), which can be cancelled at any time, so people who want to fund more could simply subscribe the plan longer.
 This also help me easily determine how much time I would spend on the projects each month.